fission/fission/Documentation/wip/testing-proposal.md

 ### Issues & possible solution

 - Most of our tests are sequential - but in real life there are multiple things going on a server and we should mimic that - i.e. run tests in parallel.
-This is also benefetial to reduce overall test time.
+This is also beneficial to reduce overall test time.
 (Of course there are exceptions)

 Ginkgo allows tests to run in parallel and fires them in separate threads.
 It also allows randomizing the tests for every execution